kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 writable, and each time it becomes writable, write new frames based on the most recent prioritization signals.

-Implementations might also observe or tune the values of underlying tranport related to flow and congestion control, in order to minimize the amount of data buffered inside the transport layer without immediately being sent.
+Implementations might also observe or tune the values of underlying transports related to flow and congestion control, in order to minimize the amount of data buffered inside the transport layer without immediately being sent.
 Note however that failures to tune these variables might lead to reduced throughput.